Ppich00/ng-pokemon-dex/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Build for Github Pages

+Run `ng build --configuration github-page` to build the project.
+The build artifacts will be stored in the `docs/` directory.

 ## Running unit tests